oconnor663/jacko.io/posts/snooze.md

 In contrast to cancellation, snoozing a future is no better than pausing a thread.
-Futurelock is a new spin on the old problems that `SuspendThread` and Unix signal handlers have always had:[^podcast] Normal application code touches global locks _constantly_, for example whenever we print, allocate memory, or talk to DNS.[^oldnewthing2] If we pause some "normal code", and we don't want to deadlock with it, then we had better not touch any locks ourselves until we unpause it.
-That's doable in some very low-level, very unsafe contexts, but in "normal code" it's pretty much hopeless.
+Futurelock is a new spin on the old problems that `SuspendThread` and Unix signal handlers have always had:[^podcast] Normal application code touches global locks _constantly_, like when we print, allocate memory, load dynamic libraries, or talk to DNS.
+If we freeze some "normal code", and we don't want to risk deadlocking with it, then we need to avoid touching any locks ourselves until we unfreeze it.
+That's doable in some very low-level, very unsafe contexts, but in "normal code" it's almost hopeless.[^oldnewthing2]

 [^podcast]: The [_Futurelock_ episode of the _Oxide and Friends_
-    podcast][podcast] also mentions this similarity.
+    podcast][podcast] also mentions the resemblance to signal handling bugs.

 [podcast]: https://oxide-and-friends.transistor.fm/episodes/futurelock/transcript